FIDE Grand Swiss Tournament 2021

-The FIDE Grand Swiss Tournament 2021 was a chess tournament that forms part of the qualification cycle for the World Chess Championship 2022.
+The FIDE Grand Swiss Tournament 2021 was a chess tournament that formed part of the qualification cycle for the World Chess Championship 2022.
 It was an 11-round Swiss-system tournament, with 108 players competing, running from 25 October to 8 November 2021 in Riga, Latvia, in parallel with the FIDE Women's Grand Swiss Tournament 2021.
 The tournaments were held while Latvia was in a COVID-19 lockdown, which led to a number of players withdrawing before the tournament began.
+The event was co-organized by Chess.com and financed by the family of Igal Mark Scheinberg, an Israeli businessman and resident of the Isle of Man.

 The tournament was won by Alireza Firouzja.
 The top two finishers, Firouzja and Fabiano Caruana, qualified for the Candidates Tournament 2022.
 The rest of the top eight, Grigoriy Oparin, Yu Yangyi, Vincent Keymer, Maxime Vachier-Lagrave, Alexandr Predke and Alexei Shirov, qualified for the FIDE Grand Prix 2022.

 Format

-The tournament was played as an 11-round Swiss system tournament.
+The tournament was played as an 11-round Swiss-system tournament.

 Tie-breaks

-For players who finish on the same score, final position is determined by the following tie-breaks, in order:
+For players who finished on the same score, final position was determined by the following tie-breaks, in order: